 Why the focus on PEI students?
 What about students that choose to study elsewhere?

-We want to encourage people to stay here and study because we have great post-secondary schools.
+Students are encouraged to stay on PEI and study because the Island has great post-secondary schools.

 But we know people may choose to study elsewhere.
 If they return to PEI after graduation, they will get more help with debt reduction, so there is money here for everyone.